clux/facemaulers/recaps/40-lighthouse-penetration.md

 Painting of the Tameraut below.
 Zed is a storm herald barbarian and dislikes the painting.
 Kitchen recently used.
 Find hidden chamber hidden behind potato bin.
 Survivors in the basement.

+### Old log
+- Missed wizards cache.
+Have an NPC?
+- Tapestry of the Tameraut.
+With the Tameraut note...
+- Blind priest Oloran painted it blind under the influence.
+Said it was a warning.
+- Ring part of Archais (wizard of old) found.
+Ring of Mind Shielding

 Players:
 - Jay
 - April